quarka-org/docs.quarka.org/docs/user-manual/index.md

 # User Guide

-Welcome to the QA Advisor User Guide.
-This comprehensive guide will help you get the most out of QA Advisor WordPress Analytics, from installation to advanced features.
+Welcome to the QA Assistant User Guide.
+This comprehensive guide will help you get the most out of QA Assistant, from installation to advanced features.

-## What is QA Advisor?
+## What is QA Assistant?

-QA Advisor (formerly QA Analytics) is a powerful WordPress analytics plugin that provides deep insights into user behavior through:
+QA Assistant (formerly QA Analytics) is a powerful WordPress plugin that provides deep insights into user behavior through:

 - **Visual Analytics**: Heatmaps, scroll depth tracking, and click maps
 - **Real-time Monitoring**: Live user activity tracking